RichaDeshmukh/Business-Data-Cleaning-Validation-Excel-Reporting/README.md

-# Part 1 - Business Data Cleaning, Validation & Excel Reporting
+# Business Data Cleaning, Validation & Excel Reporting

 ## Repository Information

-This repository contains the complete solution for **Part 1: Business Data Cleaning, Validation & Excel Reporting**.
+This repository contains the complete solution for ** Business Data Cleaning, Validation & Excel Reporting**.

 The objective was to clean, validate, and prepare a retail sales dataset for business analysis using Microsoft Excel.